segabl/pd2-useful-bots/README.md

 * Option to make bots not abandon their positions when they are too far from the player
 * Option to make bots announce when they are low on health, just like player characters do
 * Option to disable bots marking special enemies
+* Option to disable bot battle cries
 * Option to make weapons shots of bots go through tied down enemy hostages
+* Option to prevent bots from getting into slow vehicles like forklifts

 ### Target priority